Dig Giusewa: Exploring Jemez Origins and Acculturation at Jemez Historic Site

 Afterwards, the architecture and artifacts will be put to work answering questions of Jemez origins and acculturation.
 These investigations will guide new interpretative exhibits both inside and outside the visitor center at Jemez Historic Site, including a fully restored portion of the village.
 The results will also be published in a number of public interest articles and a special report from New Mexico Historic Sites.

-You can help!
+You can participate!
 Support archaeological research at Jemez Historic Site by joining the “Dig Giusewa” team.
-Friends of Coronado Historic Site members and Jemez Pueblo tribal members can sign up to assist with excavations, screening sediments, artifact processing, and analysis at https://kuaua.com/dig.
+Friends of Coronado Historic Site members and Jemez Pueblo tribal members can assist with excavations, screening sediments, artifact processing, and analysis.
 Participation is limited.
-So, get your application in today.
+Get your application in today.

 Not already a Friends of Coronado Historic Site member?
 Join by visiting https://kuaua.com/friends/membership/.
 In addition to the chance of participating in the dig, you will receive our quarterly newsletter and opportunities to attend numerous programs, trips, and other special events throughout the year.
 All financial contributions to the Friends of Coronado Historic Site go directly towards preservation and interpretation at Coronado and Jemez Historic Sites.